Trend Watch: Creative 3D Printing in Poland

 #technology & innovation

-small, Trend Watch: Creative 3D Printing in Poland, Batman mask from ZORTRAX, photo: press materials / zortrax.pl, zortrax_batman_maskjpg.jpg
+3D Printing in Poland, Batman mask from ZORTRAX, photo: promotional materials / zortrax.pl, zortrax_batman_maskjpg.jpg

-Nowadays you can fabricate almost anything with a 3D-printer, from a functional gun to wearable clothes.
-The sheer scope of 3D printing’s uses is seriously impacting business, science and culture the world over, and Poland is no exception.
-As more and more avenues are explored, we take a look at five examples of how Poles are using this amazing technology to make highly creative stuff.
+Nowadays you can fabricate almost anything with a 3D-printer, from an artificial heart to wearable clothes.
+As more and more avenues are explored, we take a look at five examples of how Poles are using this amazing technology to make some highly creative stuff.

 art & technology

 Written by Marek Kępa, Oct 2016